Leon Burson Post 395 Plano, Illinois

 1953-1954 Commander Eli Lucas 1954 was the year of the Plano Centennial Celebration.
 Several Legionnaires were sworn in as police deputies to help with traffic and supplement police duties.
 Post 395 donated an ambulance to the city of Plano enabling the city to offer ambulance service for the first time.
 A "Buck Kay's" night was held at the post to recognize his outstanding service to the Legion.

-1954-1955 Commander Art Carlson During this year discussion was begun to consider remodeling or enlarging the present home or build a new post.
+1954-1955 Commander Art Carlson During this year discussion was begun to consider remodeling or enlarging the present home or building a new post.
 The post presented Miss Jane Henning with a Citizenship award.

 1955-1956 Commander Robert LaVoy The post presented the Plano Band Association with Chromed rifles for their parades and activities.
 Comrade Telling was honored for his long and distinguished service to the Plano post and to the American Legion in general.
 The membership approved a plan to build a new home.
 Serving the building committee were comrades Wadley, Allen, Telling, Smith, Nichols, Eli Lucas Jr., Lavoy, Noss (Delvin), Weir, Stupka Jr. and Means.

-1957-1958 Commander Delvin Noss The new facilities is requiring changes.
+1957-1958 Commander Delvin Noss The new facilities are requiring changes.
 A house rules committee was formed.
 The first Firemen's Ball was held in the new post.
-Scrap drives, dinners, dances and auctions were held to raise funds to pay for the new post.
+Scrap drives, dinners, dances, and auctions were held to raise funds to pay for the new post.

-1958-1959 Commander Paul Christensen A lot of activites continue to raise funds to operate and pay for the new post.
-Comrades Van Velsor & Jordan led the way for fund raising with great success.
+1958-1959 Commander Paul Christensen A lot of activities continue to raise funds to operate and pay for the new post.
+Comrades Van Velsor & Jordan led the way for fundraising with great success.
 It was determined that it required $95.00 a week to operate and pay down the debt for the post.
-The membership responded with open availability and diligent committment to move forward and complete the task.
-This group of Legionaries and Auxiliary of Post 395 deserve great praise and compliments for the herculean task which they successfully completed.
+The membership responded with open availability and diligent commitment to move forward and complete the task.
+This group of Legionaries and Auxiliary of Post 395 deserve great praise and compliments for the herculean task that they successfully completed.

 1959-1960 Commander Lyle Darnell Activities at the post are in full swing.
-Saturday night dances, many organizations using the facility.
+Saturday night dances, many organizations use the facility.

 1961-1962 Commander Glen Jordan The post was rented for a record number of times.
 Books were purchased for the schools and the library.
 This was the year that the mortgage with the Plano Bank was burned.
-Buck Kay from the Legion and Alice Allen from the Auxiliary were given the priviledge of buring the mortgage.
+Buck Kay from the Legion and Alice Allen from the Auxiliary were given the privilege of burning the mortgage.

 1962-1963 Commander Adrian LaVallee